-Remote Net Metering: Per the Public Service Law (PSL) §66-j & §66-l Remote Net Metering allows non-residential solar photovoltaic, farm waste, farm wind, and non-residential wind customers, to apply excess generation credits from the customer's generator to certain other meters on property that is owned or leased by the same customer.
+Remote Net Metering: Per the Public Service Law (PSL) §66-j & §66-l Remote Net Metering allows certain types of customers and/or distributed generation technology (see tables above pp. 17 and 18) the option to apply excess generation credits from the customer's generator to certain other meters on property that is owned or leased by the same customer and located within the service territory of the same utility to which the customer-generator's net energy meters are interconnected and within the same load zone.